ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Scene Graph - Painted Item.rst

         }
     }

 We start with setting the pen and brush on the item to define the look of the item.
 After that we start drawing.
 Note that the contentsBoundingRect() item is called to draw depending on the size of the item.
 The rectangle returned by the contentsBoundingRect() function is the size of the item as defined in the QML file.

-.. rubric:: Textballoons.qml File
-   :name: textballoons-qml-file

 The Interface consists of two main parts.
 The scrollable area with the textballoons and the controls button to add new balloons.

-.. rubric:: BalloonView
-   :name: balloonview

 .. code:: qml